-Most of CapitaLand's assets are shareholdings in its subsidiaries and associated companies (both listed and unlisted, including in the form of REITs), which in turn hold the retail, residential and commercial real estate and serviced residence portfolio of the Group.
+Most of CapitaLand's assets are shareholdings in its subsidiaries and associated companies (both listed and unlisted, including in the form of REITs), which in turn hold the retail, residential, commercial, business parks, industrial and logistics real estate and serviced residence portfolio of the Group.
 CapitaLand's ability to continue to satisfy its payment obligations, including obligations under the Notes, is therefore subject to the up-streaming of dividends, distributions and other payments received from its subsidiaries and associated companies (including REITs).